Key Specs of Honda WRV

 WRV Latest Update

 Honda WR-V Variants and Prices: The WR-V is available in three variants - S, V (diesel only) and VX.
 The crossover is priced between Rs 8.15 lakh and Rs 10.35 lakh (ex-showroom Delhi).

-Honda WR-V Engine Options and Mileage: There are two engines to choose from - a 1.2-litre i-VTEC petrol engine that produces 90PS of power and 110Nm of torque and a 1.5-litre diesel.
+Honda WR-V Engine Options and Mileage: There are two engines to choose from - a 1.2-litre petrol and a 1.5-litre diesel.
 The output figures for the petrol and diesel engines are 90PS/110Nm and 110PS/200Nm respectively.
-While the petrol engine is mated to a 5-speed manual gearbox while the diesel variant is equipped with a highway-friendly 6-speed manual transmission.
+While the petrol engine is mated to a 5-speed manual gearbox, the diesel variant is equipped with a 6-speed manual transmission.
 It has a claimed mileage of 17.5kmpl and 25.5kmpl for the petrol and diesel variants, respectively.

 Honda WR-V Equipment And Safety Features: The Honda WR-V is equipped with a host of comfort features including a sunroof, a 7-inch touchscreen infotainment system and push-button start.
 The WR-V also gets dual front airbags, ABS with EBD (electronic brakeforce distribution) and a multi-view rear parking camera with sensors.

 Honda WRV price list (Variants)